romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When setting up code scanning with a CodeQL analysis workflow, what is an essential step in the process?
+Q: When setting up code scanning with a CodeQL analysis workflow, what is an essential step in the process?
 <details><summary>Show the answer</summary><p>

 - **Customizing the CodeQL workflow to match the project's language and build configuration**